yohasebe/rsyntaxtree/docs/documentation.md

 - Column alignment (`\t`)
 - Nested matrix (`#(` … `#)`)
 - Grey line scheme (`color: gray`)

+None of these is refused; each is dropped, and the tree is written out without it.
+A label that is a matrix arrives as its cells run together on one line, so check the `forest` code against the figure before publishing it.

 <script src="https://cdn.jsdelivr.net/npm/jquery@3.7.1/dist/jquery.min.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/lightbox2@2.11.3/src/js/lightbox.js"></script>